magali17/ENVH556_2024/README.md

 ### 3.1.
 Download the Code Scripts

+We will be using the [School of Public Health Server](https://rstudio.sph.washington.edu) for this course.
+Please verify that you can log in, and create a course directory here.
+For example: Documents/Courses/2024/ENVH556.

 #### 3.1.1.
 Option 1: Clone the Repository

 1. Open your terminal or command prompt.